Eassy-vacuum/Arduino-base2/README.md

-# Arduino-base2
+# Arduino-base 2

-These codes contain temp  mlx... which is inactive and have the LCD corrupting problem after third loop of usage
+These codes contain temp  mlx... which is inactive and have the LCD corrupting problem after a third loop of usage

-The program could be writed on Atmega32A by stk500 programmer by using this metode:
+The program could be written on Atmega32A by stk500 programmer by using this method:

-‌ِBy using this instuction:
+‌ِBy using this instructions:

 * [Arduino and Atmega32 by STK500 Programer](https://dmf313.ir/%D8%B1%D9%88%D8%B4-%D9%87%D8%A7%DB%8C-%D8%A7%D8%B3%D8%AA%D8%AE%D8%B1%D8%A7%D8%AC-hex-%D8%A7%D8%B2-%D9%86%D8%B1%D9%85-%D8%A7%D9%81%D8%B2%D8%A7%D8%B1-%D8%A2%D8%B1%D8%AF%D9%88%DB%8C%D9%86%D9%88/)